Jack Sherwood (racing driver)

-Jack Sherwood (born 2 May 2006) is a British racing driver currently competing in the 2025 GB3 Championship with Xcel Motorsport.
+Jack Sherwood (born 2 May 2006) is a British racing driver who competes in the Porsche Carrera Cup GB for Team Parker Racing.

 Career

 Karting

 Sherwood competed in various karting championships across the UK, most notably the LGM Series, in which he finished 36th in the Junior X30 category in 2019.

 Ginetta Junior Championship

 In April 2021, it was confirmed that Sherwood would be making his car racing debut in the 2021 Ginetta Junior Championship, driving for reigning champions Elite Motorsport.
 He had a very difficult season with the team, scoring points on fourteen occasions and securing only a best race result of 14th.
 He finished the season in 24th in the standings, on 50 points.

 Formula 4

 2022

 For 2022, Sherwood was confirmed to be continuing with Elite Motorsport for the inaugural season of the GB4 Championship.
 In the first round at Snetterton, he recorded three points finishes.
 After more of the same in the next round, he scored his first podium in the reverse-grid race in the third round at Silverstone.
 He went on to secure more podiums in the following round at Donington, and won for the first time in the series in the fifth round at the Snetterton Circuit.
 In the penultimate round at Brands Hatch, he won for his second and final time in the series.
-After a promising first year in single-seaters, Sherwood finished 5th in the final standings, finishing above his two Elite Motorsport teammates.
+After a promising first year in single-seaters, Sherwood finished fifth in the final standings, finishing above his two Elite Motorsport teammates.
 Sherwood also contested the final four rounds of the 2022 F4 British Championship with Chris Dittmann Racing, in preparation for a full season in 2023.